opendatasoft/ods-documentation-explore-api/source/includes/v1/using_facets.md

 ]
 ```

-Facets are hierarchical, for instance, a year facet will contain months facets and a month facet will contain days
+Facets are hierarchical.
+For instance, a year facet will contain months facets, and a month facet will contain days
 facets.

 > Example of a facet with all its attributes